Your choice of digital printing paper can make or break your next project. Follow these six tips for matching the paper to the job.

 Always take time to run some test prints on your chosen digital printing paper before committing to the full job.
 Test runs can help you identify and resolve a range of issues before creating an expensive mistake across a full print run.
 By testing and optimizing print settings for the paper you choose, you can be sure the final project will look as good or better than expected.

 Before you start your next digital printing job, choose the right paper for the equipment and the project, and start early so you can print samples before committing to a full run.
-Learn more about Domtar’s full line of digital printing paper, or contact us to discuss your specific needs.
+Learn more about Domtar’s full line of digital printing papers, or contact us to discuss your specific needs.